Moss Bross sale salvaged as suitor abandons exit attempt

 By Huw Hughes

-The sale of Moss Bros will go ahead after a back-and-forth in recent months between the brand and its suitor, Crew Clothing-owner Brigadier Acquisition Company Limited.
+The sale of Moss Bros will go ahead following a back and forth in recent months between the brand and its suitor, Crew Clothing-owner Brigadier Acquisition Company Limited.

 So what exactly happened?
 The 22.6 million pound deal for Brigadier to take the 169-year-old brand private was originally announced in March, before the harsh impact of Covid-19 truly took its toll on UK retail.

 The formalwear category has been significantly impacted by the lockdown enforced on 23 March, as people no longer had events to dress up for.
-In particular this hurt Moss Bros as it relied heavily on large social gatherings such as weddings and Royal Ascot.
+This particularly hurt brands like Moss Bros which rely heavily on large social gatherings such as weddings and Royal Ascot.

 Moss Bros opposed the decision, citing a rule in the Takeover Code that states an offer cannot be lapsed or withdrawn “unless circumstances which give rise to the right to invoke the condition are of material significance” in the context of the offer.